Yarden84/posts-exercise/README.md

 - **Added posts** will only appear in the current session and will be lost on page refresh
 - **Edited posts** will revert to their original state on page refresh
 - **New/edited posts** will not appear in search results or be affected by sorting operations, as these operations query the original API data
-- **Data persistence** is not implemented - all changes are temporary

 ## Tech Stack